Dr Victor Luca

 I think we can probably agree on most of these.

-So I have to ask if it is socially responsible to allow house prices to rise to the extent that a ‘normal’ New Zealander not expecting to inherit a substantial amount of patrimonial wealth could ever hope to own a home, or for that matter, even afford to rent one?
+Could it possibly be that under the 1989 version of the act, nothing that the RBNZ did ever met that social responsibility objective?
+How could the RBNZ meet that requirement when it has allowed house prices to rise to the extent that a ‘normal’ New Zealander not expecting to inherit a substantial amount of patrimonial wealth ever hope to own a home, or for that matter, even afford to rent one?
 The answer would have to be a resounding NO!

-Despite the clearly stated social objective of the RBNZ, the only objectives that are ever mentioned in major media are financial stability and employment.
+Despite the clearly stated social objective of the RBNZ in 1989, the only objectives that are ever mentioned in major media these days, and since the reforms are financial stability and employment.
 Few would argue that these are certainly important but not more so than social stability.

 In an article entitled ‘unaffordable housing revisted’ I showed the clear correlation between money supply and the house price index (HPI).
-I do not believe that it is much of stretch to suggest that the recent obscene increases in house prices is rooted in the expansion of the money supply by government and the RBNZ.
+I do not believe that it is much of stretch to suggest that the recent obscene increases in house prices are rooted in the expansion of the money supply by government and the RBNZ and lending policies of commercial banks that are given a licensde to operate by governments.
 The more easy money that is created and pumped into the system, the easier for those with capital and assets to raise debt and finance the addition of another house to their portfolios.
 This has essentially engendered an insidious housing Ponzi scheme.
 This is not exactly rocket science!
 Complicit in fueling this scheme are those that hold and control the nation’s purse strings; the government, the RBNZ, NZ Treasury and the various private banks many of which are nominally Australian with substantial numbers of international shareholders.

 Government and the RBNZ have seemingly tried various means to slow house price inflation but so far they have failed abysmally.
 Their interventions have been weak and have come too late.
 They are trying to close the stable door after the horse has bolted.